 - Frequency of changes in the tracked tables

-- Space available in the source database, since CDC artifacts (e.g. CT tables, cdc_jobs etc.) are stored in the same database
+- Space available in the source database, since CDC artifacts (for example, CT tables, cdc_jobs etc.) are stored in the same database

 - Whether the database is single or pooled.
 For databases in elastic pools, in addition to considering the number of tables that have CDC enabled, pay attention to the number of databases those tables belong to.
 Databases in a pool share resources among them (such as disk space), so enabling CDC on multiple databases runs the risk of reaching the max size of the elastic pool disk size.
 Monitor resources such as CPU, memory and log throughput.

 To provide more specific performance optimization guidance to customers, more details are needed on each customer's workload.
-However, below is some additional general guidance, based on performance tests ran on TPCC workload:
+However, below is some more general guidance, based on performance tests ran on TPCC workload:

-Consider increasing the number of vCores or shift to a higher database tier (e.g. Hyperscale) to ensure the same performance level as before CDC was enabled on your Azure SQL Database.
+Consider increasing the number of vCores or shift to a higher database tier (for example, Hyperscale) to ensure the same performance level as before CDC was enabled on your Azure SQL Database.